projectsesame/sesame/site/content/resources/upgrading.md

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 1.0.1 to 1.1.0 changes manually.
+This section contains information for administrators who wish to apply the Sesame 1.0.1 to 1.1.0 changes manually.

-#### Upgrade to Contour 1.1.0
+#### Upgrade to Sesame 1.1.0

-Change the Contour image version to `docker.io/projectcontour/contour:v1.1.0`.
+Change the Sesame image version to `docker.io/projectsesame/Sesame:v1.1.0`.

 #### Upgrade to Envoy 1.12.2

-Contour 1.1.0 requires Envoy 1.12.2.
+Sesame 1.1.0 requires Envoy 1.12.2.
 Change the Envoy image version to `docker.io/envoyproxy/envoy:v1.12.2`.

-## Upgrading Contour 1.0.0 to 1.0.1
+## Upgrading Sesame 1.0.0 to 1.0.1

 ### The easy way to upgrade

-If you are running Contour 1.0.0, the easy way to upgrade to Contour 1.0.1 is to reapply the [quickstart yaml][16].
+If you are running Sesame 1.0.0, the easy way to upgrade to Sesame 1.0.1 is to reapply the [quickstart yaml][16].

 ```bash
 $ kubectl apply -f {{< param base_url >}}/quickstart/v1.0.1/sesame.yaml